 Retirement of Debt Obligations.
-The Company plans to repay its \$60.6 million 6.50% Senior Notes maturing in July 2009 by utilizing some combination of cash flows from operations, altering the timing of controllable cash flows or from repayments from Southern Union of intercompany loans.
+The Company repaid its \$60.6 million 6.50% Senior Notes that matured in July 2009 using a portion of the proceeds from the \$150 million 8.125% Senior Notes.
+The Company plans to repay its \$40.5 million 8.25% Senior Notes maturing in April 2010 by utilizing some combination of cash flows from operations, altering the timing of controllable cash flows or from repayments from Southern Union of intercompany loans.
 If the Company chooses to refinance such debt, the Company believes, based on its investment grade credit ratings and general financial condition, successful historical access to capital and debt markets and market expectations regarding the Company's future earnings and cash flows, that it will be able to refinance this obligation under acceptable terms prior to its maturity.
 However, there can be no assurance that the Company would be able to achieve acceptable refinancing terms in any negotiation of new capital market debt or bank financings.

 2008 Hurricane Damage.
 In September 2008, Hurricanes Gustav and Ike came ashore on the Louisiana and Texas coasts.
-Offshore transportation facilities, including Sea Robin and Trunkline's Terrebonne system, suffered damage to several platforms and gathering pipelines and are continuing to experience reduced volumes.
+Offshore transportation facilities, including Sea Robin and Trunkline's Terrebonne system, suffered damage to several platforms and gathering pipelines, and Sea Robin is continuing to experience reduced volumes as not all of its damaged facilities are back in service.
+In late July 2009, during testing to put the remaining offshore facilities back in service, Sea Robin experienced a pipeline rupture in an area where the pipeline had previously been displaced during Hurricane Ike and subsequently re-buried.

 The Company increased its provision for repair and abandonment costs in 2009 by approximately \$16.1 million.
 The incremental 2009 expense is primarily due to an increase in the provision for repair costs of \$9.2 million and \$6.9 million of expenses related to an increase in the ARO liability reserve.
-The capital replacement and retirement expenditures estimate relating to the hurricane was increased to approximately \$150 million and is expected to be incurred through 2010.
+The capital replacement and retirement expenditures relating to the hurricanes, including preliminary estimates for the additional pipe replacement required related to the rupture, has been increased during 2009 to approximately \$180 million and is expected to be incurred through 2010.
 These estimates are subject to further revision as the assessment of the damage to the Company's facilities is ongoing.
-Approximately \$42 million of the capital replacement and retirement expenditures were incurred as of March 31, 2009.
+Approximately \$64 million of the capital replacement and retirement expenditures were incurred as of June 30, 2009.
 The Company anticipates reimbursement from its property insurance carrier for a significant portion of the damages in excess of its \$10 million deductible; however, the recoverable amount is subject to pro rata reduction to the extent that the level of total accepted claims from all insureds exceeds the carrier's \$750 million aggregate exposure limit.
-The Company's insurance provider has announced that it has reached the \$750 million aggregate exposure limit and has recently revised the estimated maximum payout amount from 84 percent to no more than 70 percent based on estimated claim information it has received.
+The Company's insurance provider has announced that it has reached the \$750 million aggregate exposure limit and has recently revised the estimated payout amount from 70 percent to 63 percent based on estimated claim information it has received.
 The final amount of any applicable pro rata reduction cannot be determined until the Company's insurance provider has received and assessed all claims.
+Receivables due from the insurance carrier of approximately \$20 million have been recorded as of June 30, 2009 for submitted Hurricane Ike claims approved for payout by the carrier.